pjap93/gladys-4-playground/server/services/example/README.md

 ## Folder structure

-This service is an example service which is able to control a device.
-In this case, it's just a fake service doing close to nothing!
+This service is an example service which is able to control a light.

 ```
 -- lib
----- device
+---- light
+------ light.turnOn.js
------- device.getValue.js
+------ light.turnOff.js
------- device.setValue.js
+------ light.getState.js
 ------ index.js
 -- index.js
 -- package-lock.json